iec 60309 power cords

 Which Is Best for You?

 The numbers associated with various colors can quickly get confusing, so let’s dive into which color code power cords are best for your needs.
 Yellow is most commonly used for construction sites and lowers the risk of spill-over and electric shock.
 Additionally, the bright color makes it more visible and prevents accidental trips that could be hazardous to workers.
 Blue cords typically feature weather-proofed coverings for outside industrious work.
 Red is primarily implanted for three-phase, portable equipment.
-Consider the needs of your equipment or hardware and use the color conventions to adequately choose the best power whip.

 By understanding the color coding conventions for power whips, you’ll ensure your business receives the most practical power without damaging equipment or hardware.
 If you have further questions about this system, please get in touch with us at PowerWhips by calling (262) 966-3741 or filling out the form on our Contact Page, and we’ll be happy to assist you and your company!